 Another delectable lunch awaits you back on the Ocean Explorer, followed by an afternoon at leisure on board.
 Get in a workout at the fitness center, enjoy the weather and a good book on the sun deck, or simply relax in your room.
 Attend a fascinating lecture on the culture of the area before another memorable dining experience on board.

 Fall under the spell of Bruges, a storybook city and UNESCO World Heritage Site

 Enjoy breakfast this morning as the Ocean Explorer nears Belgium.

 After docking in Ostend, you'll embark a motorcoach for a short ride to picturesque Bruges, one of Europe's best-preserved medieval cities and a UNESCO World Heritage Site.
 Then, experience Bruges on a walking tour with ancient cobbles under your feet and fairy-tale turrets overhead.
 Stop inside the Church of Our Lady to study Madonna of Bruges — a small but remarkable marble sculpture by Michelangelo and one of his only works found outside of Italy.

 Lunch is back on board, and you’ll enjoy an afternoon at leisure with shuttle service into Bruges’ center for further exploration.
+If you like, join our optional tour of the Atlantic Wall, Hitler’s massive — and eventually failed — coastal fortification against Allied forces during World War II.
 Later, attend a lecture that will contextualize your discoveries in Bruges today.
 Dinner is on board tonight, with overnight sailing to Amsterdam.